On partially wrapped Fukaya categories: Stop removal

-Since we will eventually be interested in replacing $v$ with a closed chain $y$, we can ignore the $\delta v$ term in \eqref{eq:main homotopy simplified}.
-Moreover, since our goal is to show that $R_y$ satisfies the conditions of Lemma \ref{lem:iterated homotopy is a good retraction}, we may ignore all terms of $\Delta_v^0\mu_{\ssigma'}^1+\mu_{\ssigma'}^1\Delta_v^0$ which strictly decrease the main filtration.
+Since we will eventually be interested in the case where $y$ is closed, we can ignore the $\delta y$ term in \eqref{eq:main homotopy simplified}.
+Moreover, since our goal is to show that $R_y$ satisfies the conditions of Proposition \ref{prop:retracting homotopy}, we may ignore all terms of $\Delta_y^0\mu_{\ssigma'}^1+\mu_{\ssigma'}^1\Delta_y^0$ which strictly decrease the main filtration.
 Because all operations involved satisfy positivity of intersections and $y$ is made up of chords with $n_\sigma=0$, the only way in which they can fail to decrease the filtration is by failing to decrease the length of a generator $\gamma^m\otimes\dotsm\otimes\gamma^0$.
 For the annulus term $A_y$, this only happens when the broken annuli are labeled with zero or one $\gamma^j$ input.
 Write $A_y=\sum_{\nu,\mu}A_y^{\nu,\mu}$, where $A_y^{\nu,\mu}$ is the operation coming from those broken holomorphic annuli with $\mu$ superscript inputs and intersection number $\nu$ with $D_\sigma$.
 This means, for $A_y^{\nu,\mu}(\gamma)\ne0$, we have

 We conclude